Protect Your Platform from Deepfake Romance Scams

 Conclusion

 The next wave of threats will stitch video, voice and chatbots into full fake personas that groom victims over weeks, fuelled by deepfake‑as‑a‑service anyone can rent.
-For digital companies, waiting is now the riskiest move.
-Treat deepfake‑driven romance scams as a board‑level risk, invest in detection across text, audio and video, and use the strengths of both AI and moderators so Valentine’s and the rest of the year become a stress test you are ready to pass, not a panic spike.
+For digital companies, waiting is now the riskiest move: treat deepfake‑driven romance scams as a board‑level risk, invest in detection across text, audio and video, and use the strengths of both AI and moderators so Valentine’s and the rest of the year become a stress test you are ready to pass, not a panic spike.

 FAQ Section